elastic/kibana/x-pack/plugins/triggers_actions_ui/README.md

 ## Create and register new action type UI

-Before starting the UI implementation, the proper [server side registration](https://github.com/elastic/kibana/tree/master/x-pack/plugins/actions#kibana-actions-configuration) should be done first.
+Before starting the UI implementation, the [server side registration](https://github.com/elastic/kibana/tree/master/x-pack/plugins/actions#kibana-actions-configuration) should be done first.

 Action type UI is expected to be defined as `ActionTypeModel` object.